 Connect with Us: Call Us Today: 1-800-807-8030

-How To Prepare To Facilitate A Training Workshop
+How To Prepare To Facilitate Training

 President Of TrainSmart, Inc.

 The California location has similar offices throughout the country.
 One of the benefits of using this particular space is that we had been in their offices in other cities, knew the quality of the facility, and were familiar with all the amenities.
-So there shouldn’t have been a problem, and I skipped my preview.
+So, there shouldn’t have been a problem, and I skipped my preview.

 That was a huge mistake.
 On the day of the training, I put the address of the building into my GPS.
 When my computer-generated navigator said, “Your destination is on the right,” I gasped.
 What I saw was a building enveloped in black construction wrap.
 It didn’t look like it was inhabited.